Online marketing, SEO & making money with your gambling blog

 Not to mention, every online gambling website has it’s own blog nowadays, many of them really professional, making the situation even more dire.
 A good example of this is Netent, which started to put their own games online, and they started monetizing it.
 This destroyed the free to play casino games blogs overnight.
 (I suspect many of the casinos they send traffic to are actually owned by them through shell companies btw….).

-What can you do: Get investors and/or get experience by working for online media companies, or an online marketing agency doing SEO, content creation, content management, onpage optimization, link building, keyword research, creative writing, design, front end development.
+What can you do: Get investors and/or get experience by working for an online media company, or an online marketing agency doing SEO, content creation, content management, on-page optimization, link building, keyword research, creative writing, design, front end development.
 These are the most important, almost daily tasks for a gambling blogger.
-Pretty much the only way to break into the niche successfully nowadays: money + relevant online marketing experience, but I don’t recommend it, it’s very crowded, oversaturated niche.
+Pretty much the only way to break into the niche successfully nowadays: money + relevant online marketing experience.

 4., You will reach your limit!